cs3110/textbook/src/chapters/adv/curry-howard.md

 well, but require additional work.)

-**Type checking rules.** For type checking, we gave many *rules* to define when a program is well typed.
+**Type checking rules.** For type checking, we gave many *rules* to define when a program is well-typed.
 Here are rules for variables, functions, and pairs:

 ```text
 {x : t, ...} |- x : t